-General Data Protection Regulation (GDPR) & Shredders
+How does the General Data Protection Regulation (GDPR) relate to shredders and shredding?

 A new data privacy law came into effect in May 2018.
 It’s called the EU General Data Protection Regulation (GDPR) and is a complete overhaul of the legal requirements which must be met by anyone involved in handling personal data of UK and EU citizens.
 The aim of the regulation is to give citizens greater control over what can be done with their personal data by businesses.
 This will be enforced by large fines – up to £17.5 million or 4% of a company’s global turnover – for non-compliance.

 The regulation must be observed by any organisation employing over 250 people.
 This implies that many small businesses will be exempt.
 But that’s not true.
 A business of any size must comply if it’s involved in regular ‘processing’ of certain categories of personal data, which includes collecting and storing as well as using personal data.